jimniels/blog/src/client/posts/2021-07-28-quibbles-with-social-share-imagery.md

 “Use social share imagery to stand out—like everyone else.”

-Stand out, but not because of your a giant social media image that everyone else also has.
+Stand out, but not because of a giant social media image that everyone else has.
 Stand out because you do things differently, because your voice is different than everyone else.

 Disclaimer: [I’ve been guilty](https://blog.jim-nielsen.com/2019/stuff-to-say-on-twitter/) of this.
 So what gives me the right to say anything?
 Nothing really, except I have my own blog where I can publish my own thoughts.
 I’m trying really hard right now to not have social share imagery.
 We’ll see how long I can hold out.